christopherwharrop-noaa/SENA-c_sw/ref/README.md

 ### Building with MPI support

 This kernel can be built with MPI to simulate a parallel execution.
 The `c_sw` kernel was extracted from a much larger MPI code where halo exchanges took place at a higher level.
+This kernel is one MPI task taken from the large MPI code.
+This kernel is the lower left hand MPI domain complete with halos.
-Therefore, this kernel is not a true parallel program.
-However, when built with MPI support this kernel simulates a parallel MPI execution by running N copies of the serial version and performing a single, simulated, halo exchange (not implemented yet).
-To enable simulated parallel MPI execution, add `-DENABLE_MPI=1` to the `cmake` command.
+Therefore, this kernel runs in serial but the serial code references into the halo.
+When built with MPI support this kernel simulates a parallel MPI execution by running N copies of the extracted kernel and performing a halo exchange of the variable U. To enable parallel MPI execution, add `-DENABLE_MPI=1` to the `cmake` command.
 For example:

 ```bash
 $ cmake -DCMAKE_BUILD_TYPE=debug -DENABLE_MPI=1 ..